jump-dev/JuMP.jl/docs/src/installation.md

 [download and install](https://julialang.org/downloads/) Julia or open up a remote notebook at [JuliaBox](https://www.juliabox.com/) or similar services.

-JuMP is compatible with both Julia 1.0 and 0.6.
-The compatibility with 0.6 is intended to facilitate upgrading from previous JuMP and Julia releases.
+This version of JuMP is compatible with Julia 0.7 and later.
-The following instructions assume Julia 1.0.
+The following instructions are based on Julia 1.0.

 From Julia, JuMP is installed by using the built-in package manager:
 ```julia